iiasa/ece-docs/user-guide/query-iiasa-databases.rst

          ixmp4 login <username>

     You will be prompted to enter your password.

-    Your username and password will be saved locally in plain-text for future use.
+    *Your username and password will be saved locally in plain-text for future use.*

+.. _ixmp4:

 *Scenario Apps* and **ixmp4** instances
 ---------------------------------------